-Wriggling to adjust my twisted back, I noticed a dark depression at the far end of the ledge, perhaps twenty paces away.
-Trying to ignore the yawning chasm below, my options were limited, and the depression kept calling itself out to me.
+Wriggling to adjust my back, I noticed a dark depression at the far end of the ledge.
+I tried ignoring the chasm below me.

-Sitting back in his chair, eyes closed, Tanlray could still see the skyline of Kend, the shapes of buildings and plazas burnt into his brain.
-The city was immense and overwhelming.
-And so wonderful for his ambitious, daydreaming mind.
+Slouched in his chair, eyes closed, Tanlray still watched the skyline of Kend, burned forever into his brain.
+Immense and overwhelming, the city was perfect for his ambitious, daydreaming mind.

-“Why, Tanni, this stew isn’t any better than what Nanna makes every day!”
+“Why, Tani, this stew isn’t any better than what Nanna always cooks!”

-Besi’s declaration broke Tanlray’s reverie.
-She was right, the stew was mediocre at best.
-In fact, he had had better in the middle of winter.
-What was the magic, what was the charm that so many of the others were treating this food as though it were the first they’d ever eaten?
+She was right, the stew tasted mediocre at best.
+He’d had better in wintertime.
+What was the magic, what the charm, that so many of the others treated this food as though it were the first they’d ever tasted?

-Was it the excitement of the new surroundings, the legendary city that most of them would never see again?
+Was it the excitement of the surroundings, the great city most would never see again?
 Or were they satisfied with the base, with the common, with the lowest level?
 Watered down wine, that was their life.
 Theirs!
-Well, not him, not Tanlray!
-He’d have the best, the best of wine, the best of song, the best of silks and clothing, the best of women.
-He would be someone.
-He would be known.
-He would be given all of these things, or he would take them.
-One way or another.
+Well, not him.
+Not Tanlray!
+He’d have the best.
+The best of wine, the best of song, the best of women.
+He’d be someone.
+He’d be known.

 “What’s wrong now, Tan?”
 Tara sighed.
 She’d seen him grow up from a laughing child to a surly grey cloud.
 Would he ever laugh again?